ignite/cli/docs/kb/docker.md

 Docker must be installed.
 See [Get Started with Docker](https://www.docker.com/get-started).

-## Starport Commands in Docker
+## Ignite CLI Commands in Docker

-After you scaffold and start a chain in your Docker container, all Starport commands are available.
+After you scaffold and start a chain in your Docker container, all Ignite CLI commands are available.
 Just type the commands after `docker run -ti starport/cli`.
 For example:

 ```bash
 docker run -ti starport/cli -h